gatsbyjs/gatsby/docs/blog/2019-01-29-gatsby-eng-hiring-philosophy/index.md

 ## Introduction

-Last year, several contributors to Gatsby.js [created a startup company](/blog/2018-05-24-launching-new-gatsby-company/), Gatsby Inc, to make feature-rich and blazing-fast websites easier to build and run.
+Last year, several contributors to Gatsby [created a startup company](/blog/2018-05-24-launching-new-gatsby-company/), Gatsby Inc, to make feature-rich and blazing-fast websites easier to build and run.

 **At Gatsby Inc, we’re trying to build an _organization_ (the Gatsby Inkteam) that can execute on the Gatsby product roadmap and vision**.
 Our philosophy around recruiting and hiring, as well as team-building, in the product / engineering org is designed to achieve this goal.